cloudapp/help/index.md

    CloudApp makes sharing easy.
 Let us show you the ropes and you'll be an expert in no time.

+ - [Autoupload screen shots isn't working][autoupload]

+   It's quite frustrating to try and share something only to have it fail.
+There are a few simple things you can try to get back in the game.

  - [I can't share!][cant-share]

    It's quite frustrating to try and share something only to have it fail.
 There are a few simple things you can try to get back in the game.

+ - [Using CloudApp on PC or mobile][third-party]

+   We designed CloudApp around the Mac because that's the tool we use all day every day.
+We have a [documented API][api] that others have used to build some awesome apps for various platforms from Windows to iOS.

  - [Clutter-free screen shot sharing][clutter]

    CloudApp and Mac OS X make it effortless to share screen shots.
-There's no reason to keep a shared screen shot laying around on your Desktop.
+There's no reason to leave a shared screen shot laying around on your Desktop.
 Keep things tidy by using the clutter-free technique.

  - [Using a custom domain][domain]